almin/almin/docs/TutorialCounter.md

 Almin's `Store` can receive the dispatched *event* from a UseCase.

-:thought_balloon: Image:
+💭 Image:

-1. IncrementalCounterUseCase dispatch "increment" event.
+1. `IncrementalCounterUseCase` dispatches "increment" event.
-2. CounterStore receive the dispatched "increment" event and update own state.
+2. `CounterStore` receives the dispatched "increment" event and updates own state.

 This pattern is the same Flux architecture.